How to choose vision insurance or a vision benefits plan

 • Does the plan have quality assurance mechanisms and easy-to-follow grievance procedures?

 Basic services typically include an eye examination with dilation, an eyeglass frame, a pair of eyeglass lenses and, in some cases, contact lenses.
-Refractive surgery, such as LASIK and PRK, also might be included.
+Refractive surgery, such as LASIK and PRK, might also be included.

 A list of value-added eyewear products covered under vision benefits might include: